syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 ## Create Multiple Dialogs

-Essential Studio for ASP.NET Core library supports multiple Dialog widgets in the same web page with different contents and different functionalities.
+Essential Studio for ASP.NET Core library supports multiple Dialog control in the same web page with different contents and different functionalities.

-Initialize the Dialog widgets by configuring as below.
+Initialize the Dialog control by configuring as below.

 {% highlight cshtml %}